-I love good fried rice and this fried rice is as good as any you will find at a restaurant and better than most.
-It's well worth the time to make it at home from scratch.
-The recipe makes a ton and it freezes well.
-Don't try to cut corners and use some other kind of sausage; the Lap Xuong makes a big difference.
+I love good fried rice and this fried rice is as good as any you will find at a restaurant.
+There are two things that make a big difference with fried rice.
+First the rice needs to be leftover, cold rice, that was made a day earlier, and second don't try to cut corners and use some other kind of sausage.
+Real Chinese Lap Xuong makes a big difference.

 ||cooked shrimp cut into ½" pieces|

-Heat 1 tbl of canola oil in a large, tall, frying pan or wok and turn the heat to medium high.
+Heat a bit of canola oil in a large, tall sided, frying pan or wok and turn the heat to medium high.
 Add the eggs and fry them until they are fully cooked breaking them into pieces as you cook them.
 Transfer the eggs to a paper towel lined plate.
-Add another 1 tbl of canola oil to the frying pan and the sausage, mushrooms, and celery.
-Cook for 4 minutes.
-Add the ginger, garlic, peas, and ½ of the green onions and cook for 1 minute.
-Add the cooked rice, soy sauce, vinegar, oyster sauce, cooked eggs, and shrimp.
+Turn the heat up to high and add a bit more canola oil to the frying pan.
+Add the sausage, mushrooms, and celery and cook for 4 minutes.
+Now add the peas, ginger, garlic, and ½ of the green onions and cook for 1 minute.
+Add the cooked rice, soy sauce, oyster sauce, cooked eggs, and shrimp.
 Stir well and cook until everything is hot and no more.
 Transfer to a serving dish, garnish with the remaining green onions, and serve.